 -Keep adding links and bubbles that connect to these ideas

-By including words, colors and branches to your map it will help you memorize the information you’ve read.
+By including words, colors, and branches in your map will help you memorize the information you’ve read.
 This is because you’re utilizing association and imagination to improve your memory.

 2. Teach or Talk About What You Learn